 - Significant pilling: Heavy pilling that cannot be removed with a fabric shaver means the surface fibers are exhausted.

 When it is time for new socks, make sure you get the right size.
-Our sock sizing guide helps you find the perfect fit so your new socks perform from day one.
+Our sock sizing guide helps you find the perfect fit, and our best socks for men guide ranks the top options across every category so your new socks perform from day one.

 Key Takeaways